jspackiaraj/MaterialCostCalculator/README.md

 The program is divided into three main classes:
 1. `RateReader`: Handles reading the material rates from a file.
 2. `Calculator`: Responsible for all cost calculations including adding GST.
-3. `MainApplication`: Manages user input and integrates all functionalities.
+3. `App`: Manages user input and integrates all functionalities.

 ### Detailed Class Descriptions